AND...We will also help Barn Cats..

 We are a Federal Tax Exempt not for profit 501 (c) 3.
 Our IRS EIN Number is: 46-2254680

-Our Free Services are available mainly to residents of the Girard &
+Our Free Services are available to any resident of Burke County, on

-Burke residents, on a funds available basis.
-Our funds are from fund
+a funds available basis.
+Our funds are from fund raisers, grants &

-raisers, grants & charitable donations from folks like you!
-We
+charitable donations from folks like you!
+We also are handling a

 In six years one unspayed female dog, her offspring and their puppies, if none get spayed or